ietf-wg-acme/acme/draft-ietf-acme-acme.md

 1. Legitimate domain holder registers account key pair A
 2. MitM registers account key pair B
-3. Legitimate domain holder sends a new-order request signed using account key A
+3. Legitimate domain holder sends a newOrder request signed using account key A
 4. MitM suppresses the legitimate request but sends the same request signed using account key B
 5. ACME server issues challenges and MitM forwards them to the legitimate domain